Easily unfold hundreds of shapes

 Try Now Buy Now

 With Plate ‘n’ Sheet there is no need to construct a 3D model.
-Quick results can be obtained by users with very little CAD experience.
+Quick results can be obtained by users with very little sheet metal design software CAD experience.

 Our unfolding sheet metal software easily unfold hundreds of shapes without using any drafting or 3D modeling programs.